OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ### **Translation** (Complete 1 week before Feature Complete Date)
 - [ ] PII updates are merged, or N/A. Note timing with translation shipments.

+### **Innovation** (Complete 1 week before Feature Complete Date)
+- [ ] Consider whether any aspects of the feature may be patentable.
+If any identified, disclosures have been submitted.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## **Beta**